One of the most promising websites is ripe for brands to seize competitive advantage.

 Another way to sponsor a stream is to have your brand logo on the stream and in the stream’s title.
 This option is a great opportunity for product placement in the gamer’s camera throughout the stream.
 For example, Jack Link’s sponsored three gamers known to have lively outburst, so it aligned well with their “hangry” campaign.
 Also, a brand could create a special tag associated with the brand or product that would pop up when certain achievements or frustrating fails occur, such as sponsoring a big play in a game.

-E-Sports are also a unique sponsorship opportunity for brands.
-E-Sports is like a professional league of tournaments for gamers, and has really taken off in recent years.
-Brands can take advantage of the large viewership of this new phenomenon by sponsoring these big tournaments.
+Esports are also a unique sponsorship opportunity for brands.
+Brands can take advantage of the large viewership of this phenomenon by sponsoring these big tournaments.
 Twitch hosts these live tournaments on their site where people can watch and play, so brands can get online advertising as well as brand integration and real life advertising at the event.
 For example, Totino’s hosted a Call of Duty tournament that averaged 30,000 live viewers and handed out pizza rolls to the fans at the tournament.

 With Twitch, there are many opportunities for brands to sponsor celebrities, streams and tournaments in the gaming world.
-This unique streaming site allows for brands to reach a new audience, specifically male gaming millennials.
+This unique streaming site allows for brands to reach a new audience, specifically gaming millennials.
 Twitch is also currently working to expand their user demographic, branching out from gaming to include cooking, painting, beauty tutorials and more.
-This allows for a variety of opportunities for brands to take advantage of this growing platform and reach millennials in a new and exciting way with influencer marketing.
+This will ultimately provide a variety of opportunities for brands to take advantage of this growing platform and reach millennials in a new and exciting way with influencer marketing.